Core Principles | The Three Streams GEO Methodology

 Business Technical

 Examples: Business provides expert credentials (certification numbers, publication history) → Technical implements Person schema.
 Business confirms Wikipedia notability criteria met → Technical implements Organization schema with sameAs properties.
 Business documents certifications → Technical marks up with verification URLs.
+Business defines which KPIs to track (ACF, SOV-AI, CQS) and reporting requirements → Technical builds the dashboards, sentinel query tracking systems, and analytics pipelines to measure them.

 Technical Business

-Citation Attribution, Crisis Detection & Performance Intelligence
+Measurement Infrastructure, Citation Attribution, Crisis Detection & Performance Intelligence

-Four Critical Flows:
+Five Critical Flows:

-1. Citation Attribution for ROI: Technical operates sentinel query tracking and crawler log analysis → Business reports ACF, SOV-AI, and Branded Search Lift to leadership
+2. Citation Attribution for ROI: Technical operates sentinel query tracking and crawler log analysis → Business reports ACF, SOV-AI, and Branded Search Lift to leadership

-2. Crisis Detection: Technical runs factual accuracy audits during monitoring → Business receives early warning alerts before misinformation embeds in training data (per Air Canada v.
+3. Crisis Detection: Technical runs factual accuracy audits during monitoring → Business receives early warning alerts before misinformation embeds in training data (per Air Canada v.
 Moffatt precedent)

-3. Entity Verification: Technical confirms entity disambiguation status → Business avoids investing in PR that accumulates authority for wrong entities
+4. Entity Verification: Technical confirms entity disambiguation status → Business avoids investing in PR that accumulates authority for wrong entities

-4. Content Performance Intelligence: Technical provides crawler access patterns → Business prioritizes PR for content actively retrieved by AI crawlers
+5. Content Performance Intelligence: Technical provides crawler access patterns → Business prioritizes PR for content actively retrieved by AI crawlers

 Note on Measurement: You may wonder why measurement data flowing back to streams isn't included as a seventh flow.
 This is intentional: the Flow Model documents work products moving between the three operational streams (Content, Technical, Business).
 Measurement data feedback is documented separately in Principle 5: Measurement Integration because Measurement is not a fourth stream—it is an infrastructure layer that enables coordinated optimization across all three streams.